Cloud Nothings: Last Building Burning (2018–2019)

 Their sixth studio album, entitled Last Building Burning, was released on October 19, 2018, on Carpark Records.
 The album was recorded at Sonic Ranch, and was produced by Randall Dunn.
 A new song/video, "The Echo of the World," premiered on August 13.
 Following its release Under the Radar rated the album 8/10, stating "...Cloud Nothings have never been better."
 The Line of Best Fit rated the album 9/10, saying "Baldi and his conspirators have created something fantastic here – easily matching the scope and ambition of artists across the musical spectrum.
 They always seemed to be on the cusp of greatness, and Last Building Burning is their first step over that threshold."
 Pitchfork rated it 7.6, and singled out the track "Leave Him Now" as "Cloud Nothings at their best: direct, visceral, vulnerable.
 It hits in the gut and rings in the head, striking that golden ratio of ferocity and tunefulness that this band does best."
-The band completed a 2018–19 world tour of North and South America, Asia and Europe including an appearance at the Bol Festival in Moscow.
-An autumn tour with Cursive (band) and the Appleseed Cast took place from November through January 2020.
+The band completed a 2018 to 2019 world tour of North and South America, Asia and Europe including an appearance at the Bol Festival in Moscow.
+An autumn tour with Cursive and the Appleseed Cast took place from November through January 2020.
 The band has recorded a new album at Electric Audio Studios in Chicago with engineer/producer Steve Albini.

 The Black Hole Understands (2020)

 About a month into quarantine, Dylan Baldi and Jayson Gerycz started sending files back and forth, with guitars, bass and vocals recorded in Philadelphia while drums and mixing happened in Cleveland.
-The Black Hole Understands was self-released July 3, 2020 on Bandcamp.
+The Black Hole Understands was self-released July 3, 2020, on Bandcamp.
 Pitchfork rated it 7.5/10, stating: "Despite being recorded in an era of unthinkable instability, it is the most assuredly melodic Cloud Nothings has sounded in years" and "Backed by gleaming harmonies, Cloud Nothings make the dulled ennui of everyday life sound like an escapist fantasy".
 NME awarded the album four stars, saying "It might be this sense of willing a better situation into existence that makes The Black Hole Understands such a vibrant, melody-packed joy".

-In October 2020, the band announced a new studio album, The Shadow I Remember.
-The announcement was accompanied by a new single, "Am I Something."